 Naxon was the head of Naxon Utilities Corp., which originally marketed the slow cooker as Naxon Beanery All-Purpose Cooker.
 This small company was bought in 1970 by Hack Miller’s Rival Manufacturing Co., and then reintroduced the Naxon Beanery as the Crock-Pot.
 It has been popular ever since.
 People loved it for creating easy one-pot meals, and it was a great way to slow cook cheaper cuts of meat, making them tender with very low cooking temperatures over long periods of time.

-Crock-Pot is now its own brand, and is manufactured by Sunbeam Products, Inc., which also manufactures other Rival brand products.
+Crock-Pot is now its own brand and is manufactured by Sunbeam Products, Inc., which also manufactures other Rival brand products.

 Many New Slow Cookers, Many New Features

-Crock-pot basic units are still bestsellers, and have much more ease of use than the units of yesterday.
-For example, the Crock-Pot SCCPVL610-S Programmable Cook and Carry Oval Slow Cooker has a locking lid with a gasket, with insulated handles, so you can easily transport your slow-cooker dish without fear of spilling.
+Crock-pot basic units are still bestsellers and have much more ease of use than the units of yesterday.
+For example, the Crock-Pot Programmable Cook and Carry Oval Slow Cooker has a locking lid with a gasket, with insulated handles, so you can easily transport your slow-cooker dish without fear of spilling.
 The inner stone-ware pot is removable and dishwasher safe, and can even be placed in the oven.
-Of course, as with most modern slow cookers, the controls are digital and programmable, automatically switching from high, to warm, according the the time programmed.
+Of course, as with most modern slow cookers, the controls are digital and programmable, automatically switching from high, to warm, according to the time programmed.
 All at a price that as low as any basic kitchen appliance.

 For example, many slow cooker roast recipes call for browning the roast on the stove first, before placing it in the cooker.
 This defeats the purpose of a one-pot meal.
 Today, there are units that can brown for you.
 Not only that, but some multifunction cookers have “slow cooking” as just one setting among any, and you can sauté, steam, or even boil a soup or stew, just as you would on a stove-top.

-The Cuisinart MSC-600 3-In-1 Cook Central 6-Quart Multi-Cooker: Slow Cooker, Brown/Saute, Steamer, performs all the functions in its name.
+The Cuisinart 3-In-1 Cook Central 6-Quart Multi-Cooker: Slow Cooker, Brown/Saute, Steamer, performs all the functions in its name.
 In addition, you can switch between different cooking modes to combine different types of cooking.
 This means you can brown the ingredients in the unit and then switch to slow cooking.
 Or, you can use simply use it as a steamer, browner, or to sauté.
 This unit also comes with a dishwasher-safe removable pot, which is in this case non-stick aluminum; and a steaming rack.
 It is available in both 4-Quart and 6-Quart sizes.

 If you thought that your grandmother’s Crock-Pot was still the same old slow cooker, now you can see why “slow cookers” are more popular than ever before, and why there are so many slow cooker recipe books on the market.
 They are still a convenient way to prepare a meal, without having too cook after a hard day’s work.
 They still can be simple and easy to use.
 But today, they are available in many different price ranges, with with many new features, making them more versatile than ever before.